josepcrespo/the-agile-monkeys-api-test/README.md

 **Useful commands**

-The code between your host and the Docker containers does not syncronize at this moment.
-If you need to change the code base and want to see the changes on the Docker container, you need to re-build the containers first.
+If you changed something in the `/docker-compose.yml` or something from inside the `/dockerfiles` directory, you need to re-build the containers first.
 Run the following command on the root directory of the project:

 ```bash
 $ docker-copose up --build